kmeixner/crm_demo/README.md

 2. Run the table building SQL commands in install/sql.sql to construct the database system
 3. Copy the code into the desired location on your web server.

+**Limitations:**

+Due to time constraints and simplicity of the demo the following assumptions have been made:

+* An authentication system would be handled outside of this application, ie: a person would have to be logged in somewhere else to view this page.
+* The contact and organization lists are small enough to display on one page, ie: it is assumed that no paging is required
+* Only one contact can be assigned for a given organization and vica-versa